-Add labels to cluster nodesEstimated reading time: 1 minute
+Add labels to swarm nodesEstimated reading time: 3 minutes

 Apply labels to a node

 In this example we’ll apply the

 ssd label to a node.
 Then we’ll deploy